sambennett04/GutTheory/README.md

 ## Summary

-- this is an AI enabled service that helps people manage their gut health
+- GutTheory is an AI enabled service that helps people manage their gut health

 ## Backend